 This is an entry-level tool requiring no prior understanding of climate projections science.
 However, a general familiarity with weather and climate terminology will assist understanding.
 This type of information can be found in the climate campus as well as on the Bureau of Meteorology's website.

 Intermediate tools are designed for users with a good fundamental understanding of climate and weather and some understanding of climate science.
-To get the maximum value from these tools, users are strongly encouraged to complete the online training .
+Much of this is covered in the Learning & Support and The Climate System pages.

 Advanced tools are designed for users with a good understanding of climate science, particularly climate projections science.
 In particular, a working knowledge of the Climate Futures Framework and the 'key cases' approach to impact assessment is assumed.
-Much of this information is available from the climate campus and online training .
+Much of this information is available from the Learning & Support and The Climate System pages.
 To make the most of Advanced tools however, face-to-face training is recommended.